garbo999/garbo999.github.io/_posts/2017-08-25-current-priorities.markdown

 * Run the EMS with a larger German-English data set

   I ran my first experiment with only about 178k sentence pairs.
 Now I want to try a substantially larger data set.
-The "news" data set for the [WMT 17 machine translation conference](http://www.statmt.org/wmt17/translation-task.html) seems like a good choice.
+The "news" data set for the [WMT 17 machine translation conference](http://www.statmt.org/wmt17/translation-task.html) seems like a good choice. ([DONE]({% post_url 2017-08-30-EMS-run-with-three-corpora %}))

 * Get the EMS graph generation working